determined-ai/determined/docs/architecture/introduction.rst

        resource_pool: pool1

-If this field is not set, the task will be launched into one of the two default pools defined in the :ref:`master-config-reference`.
+If this field is not set, the task will be launched into one of the two default pools defined in the :ref:`master configuration <master-config-reference>`.
 Experiments will be launched into the default compute pool.
 TensorBoards will be launched into the default auxiliary pool.
 Commands, shells, and notebooks that request a slot (which is the default behavior if the ``resources.slots`` field is not set) will be launched into the default compute pool.
 Commands, shells, and notebooks that explicitly request 0 slots (for example the "Launch CPU-only Notebook" button in the Web UI) will use the auxiliary pool.

 .. _scheduling: